gradle/actions/setup-gradle/README.md

 Cache storage space for GitHub actions is limited, and writing new cache entries can trigger the deletion of existing entries.
 Eviction of shared cache entries can reduce cache effectiveness, slowing down your `setup-gradle` steps.

-There are a number of actions you can take if your cache use is less effective due to entry eviction.
+There are a several actions you can take if your cache use is less effective due to entry eviction.

 At the end of a Job, The `setup-gradle` action will write a summary of the Gradle builds executed, together with a detailed report of the cache entries that were read and written during the Job.
 This report can provide valuable insights that may help to determine the right way to optimize the cache usage for your workflow.